thevoight/coding/notes.md

 the body element is needed to build a website only content inside the body element can be displayed on the screeen.
 <body></body>

+# HTML STRUCTURE
+HTML is organized as a collection of family tree

+When an element is contained inside another element, it is considered the child of that element.
+The child element is said to be nested inside of the parent element.